Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Death is a part of life and an inevitable reality that each of us will have to face.
-As Steve Jobs said, “Remembering you are going to die is the best way I know to avoid the trap of thinking you have something to lose."
-We should remember that life is short, and make the most of it by living it to the fullest.
+In difficult times we have to have a special kind of courage to make it through.
+As Robert Kiyosaki said, “When times are bad is when the real entrepreneurs emerge”.
+We have to be willing to face the challenges, take risks, and persevere.
+Those are the qualities of a true entrepreneur.

 <!-- </quote> -->